savonet/book/streaming.md

 - if multiple audio channels are requested, they will all contain the same audio consisting of a sine waveform, with specified frequency and amplitude,
 - if video channels are requested they are all going to be blank,
-- if midi channels are requested, the are not going to contain any note.
+- if midi channels are requested, they are not going to contain any note.

 As another example, consider the type of the operator `drop_audio` which removes audio from a source: